fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 >[!NOTE]
 > Service level metrics aren't currently available in historical reporting.
 >
-> Changing the service level threshold during the business hours of the call queue will result in an inaccurate calculation of service level for the entire day as previous calls are not reevaluated against the new target.
+> Changing the service level threshold during business hours causes inaccurate service level calculations for the whole day because previous calls won't be reassessed with the new target.

 ### Set the Call queue language